Call

 If you’re a title or real estate agent looking to expand your reach and leads on a budget, here are some free and cheap tools to help boost your marketing efforts.
 There are so many amazing marketing tools out there.
 The problem is a lot of them are expensive, hard to use or require talent.
 All you need to do is focus on some key points and know those cheap or free resources that will help you accomplish your goal.
 We’ve got a list of resources that we couldn’t live without in the beginning.
 Some of which we STILL use.

-Here are some of the best free and low-cost marketing tools for design, video, and social media:
+Here are some of the best free and low-cost marketing tools:

 1. Canva (free)